williamsantosa/DEPRECATED-jekyll-website/index.md

           *Peer Navigator*
         text2: >-
           Held weekly office hours to help students with acclimating to university and homework.
 Graded and gave feedback to 50+ students from pool of 200+ weekly.
 Planned and supervised university affiliated events.
-      - image: assets/img/portfolio/thumbnails/ucsc-seal.jpg
+      - image: assets/img/portfolio/thumbnails/koos.jpeg
         title: >+
           2017-2021
           **Koo's Martial Arts**
         text: >-
           *Instructor & Coach*
         text2: >-
-          Taught students forms, techniques, and hard-working philosophy of Taekwondo.
-Supervised and coached students at tournaments and events.
-Volunteered from 2017 - 2020, then worked part-time from 2020 - 2021.
+          Taught students forms, techniques, and hard-working philosophy of Taekwondo. 🥋 Supervised and coached students at tournaments and events.

   - type: timeline2.html
     section_id: education